Content code

 Corps

-When an object is in front of a converging lens, there are three main rays that can be used to determine the position of the image.
+When an object is placed in front of a converging lens, there are three main rays that can be used to determine the position of the image:

-1. A ray parallel to the principal axis is deflected by the lens as it passes through the image focus (principal focal point).
+1. A ray parallel to the main axis is deviated by the lens, passing through the image focal point (principal focal point).

-2. A ray passing through the optical centre of the lens is not deflected.
+2. A ray that passes through the optical centre of the lens is not deviated whatsoever.

-3. A ray passing through the object focus (secondary focus) is deflected parallel to the main axis.
+3. A ray that passes through the object focal point (secondary focal point) is deviated parallel to the principal axis.

 Image